 "WDH Who We Are - Wyoming Life Resource Center."
 "Lander city, Wyoming."
 Media related to Lander, Wyoming at Wikimedia Commons Municipalities and communities of Fremont County, Wyoming, United States State of Wyoming

-Cities in Wyoming - Cities in Fremont County, Wyoming - County seats in Wyoming - Populated places established in 1890 - 1890 establishments in Wyoming - Lander, Wyoming
+Categories: Cities in Wyoming - Cities in Fremont County, Wyoming - County seats in Wyoming - Populated places established in 1890 - 1890 establishments in Wyoming - Lander, Wyoming